KeystoneHQ/Keystone-developer-hub/research/cardano-qr-data-protocol.md

 1. offline signers provide public key information to watch-only wallets to generate addresses and sync balance etc via QR Code.
 2. a watch-only wallet generates the unsigned data and sends it to an offline signer to sign it via QR Code.
 3. an offline signer signs the data and provides a signature back to the watch-only wallet via QR Code.
-4. a watch-only wallet gets the signature and constructs the signed data (transaction) and performs the following action like broadcasting the transaction etc.
+4. a watch-only wallet gets the signature and constructs the signed data (transaction) and performs the following actions like broadcasting the transaction etc.

 ## Data transmission protocol